Our guide to the best pubs in Sydney right now ranges from classic grungy old boozers to gastropubs that have been given a reboot.

 Address: 20 Sussex St, Sydney.

 Whether you are looking for a relaxed catch-up with the girls or are hoping for an IRL meet-cute, this airy pavilion-style pub is a crowd-pleaser.
 Darling Pavilion is a not-so-hidden gem on the fringes of Darling Quarter.
 And while it’s known for its bottomless brunches it also has a simple and concise menu of gastro pub grub such as chicken schnitzel parmigiana, crisp-skinned salmon, spicy pepperoni pizza and 12-hour BBQ brisket sandwiches.
 Sit outside on a sunny day and watch people pootling past the restaurant and the oh-so-charming waiters wheeling around between tables.
-The pav also has a roster of live music and DJs and a roster of live sport.
+The pav also has a roster of live music, DJs and live sport.

 Best for: A bottomless brunch with the girls.